SolidFuel/Arp/docs/USER_MANUAL.md

 #### Up / Down

 These button set the primary direction for the arpeggiation.
-When `Up` is selected, the arp will start at the lowest not and work up.
+When `Up` is selected, the arp will start at the lowest note and work up.
 If `Down` is selected, the arp will start at the highest note and work down.

 #### Zigzag

 When selected, the arp will go both up **and** down.
-The direction done first is set by the Up/Down radio buttons.
+The starting direction is set by the Up/Down radio buttons.

 The zigzag does not repeat the note in the middle.
 So, if `Up` and `Zigzag` are